 Before shooting, we nail down as many details as we can.
 Then we get to work on:

 - Scriptwriting (for documentary-style videos, this might be a list of interview subjects and questions, locations to shoot, shots to get, etc.)

 - Booking camera crews, locations, travel

 - Testing (i.e. testing special effects makeup on-screen; live action lighting vs. CG; new shooting methods/cameras)

-- Working out final specifications for output format, distribution channels, etc.
+- Working out final specifications for the output format, distribution channels, etc.

 - Screening/logging footage

-- Developing “paper” cut: editing notes for editor to work from
+- Developing “paper” cut: editing notes for an editor to work from

 - Editing rough cut (simple transitions, rough audio mix with “scratch” voiceover)